Kevon Neaves: T&TEC

 In 2010, Neaves joined the T&TEC Sports Club playing in the National Super League, the 2nd tier of professional football in Trinidad.
 After his debut season, Neaves was named as one of the top “Five Players of the Year” as the “Electricity Boys”, as T&TEC FC were called, finished at the top of the standings, qualifying for the TT Pro League in the process, the top flight of football in Trinidad and Tobago.

 The following season saw T&TEC finish in second place to W Connection, finishing as runners-up in both the First Citizens Cup as well as the Toyota Classic before relegating back to the National Super League two seasons later.

 Westside Superstarz

 In 2013, he signed with Westside Superstarz F.C. playing in the National Super League once more.

 Club Sando

 In 2014, he signed with Club Sando remaining in the same league.

 International career

-Having progressed through the youth ranks of the Soca Wariors, Neaves made his debut for the Trinidad and Tobago first team under manager Leo Beenhakker in a 2–0 victory against Iceland on 28 February 2006.
+Having progressed through the youth ranks of the Soca Warriors, Neaves made his debut for the Trinidad and Tobago first team under manager Leo Beenhakker in a 2–0 victory against Iceland on 28 February 2006.
 He made his second appearance on 29 February 2012 against Antigua and Barbuda in a 4–0 away win.